AVUIs/AVZones-beta/README.md

 # AVZ
 Audiovisual sequencer for iOS built with openFrameworks + Maximilian

+Requires ofxmaxim addon for openFrameworks: https://github.com/micknoise/Maximilian/tree/master/ofxMaxim

+You will need soundfiles and add their names to Playlist.cpp

-Work in progress.
-Part of the AVUIs project: http://avuis.goldsmithsdigital.com
+Part of the AVUIs project:
+http://avuis.goldsmithsdigital.com

 By: